Our response to COVID-19

 - daily monitoring of the department’s prisoner data base for each facility

 - contact with prisoners, their families and representative organisations.

-In addition, we are adapting our formal scheduled inspections.
-Since the commencement of COVID-19 restrictions, we undertook an inspection of a regional prison on a ‘remote’ basis.
+In addition, we adapted a formal scheduled inspection of a regional prison to inspect it on a ‘remote’ basis.
 Much of the methodology of a formal inspection was still undertaken.
 Assessment of documents, surveys of staff and prisoners, interviews of community groups and contractors were all completed.
 Information from over a dozen monitoring and liaison visits to the facility in the past three years was also analysed.
 Staff conducted telephone interviews with prison staff and managers.
-We have commenced the process of drafting a report on the work we have been able to complete.

-We have now moved onto an inspection of a metropolitan facility.
-Our on-site physical presence is not the same as our pre-COVID inspection, but we are visiting the facility.
-Small numbers of staff are going to the prison to conduct targeted observation exercises and talk to prisoners and staff.
-These activities have been staggered over two weeks.
+In May 2020, when we entered stage three of the recovery phase, we relaxed some of these measures and recommenced physical site visits in metropolitan prisons.
+We then undertook a scheduled inspection of a metropolitan facility.
+While our on-site physical presence was not the same as our pre-COVID inspection, we did spend time at the facility.
+Small numbers of staff went to the prison to conduct targeted observation exercises and talk to prisoners and staff.
+These activities were staggered over a two week timeframe.